KevinLiTian/Harvard_CS50_AI/README.md

 In this repository, I will put my notes and my work on course projects.
 For each lecture, I will list the objectives of the lecture and two corresponding projects.
 Detailed notes regarding each lecture can be accessed through the link of each lecture

 Please <strong>DO NOT</strong> directly use the source code, they are <strong>ONLY</strong> for reference.
-Plagiarism is prohibited by both the Harvard University and the edX platform
+Plagiarism is strictly prohibited by both the Harvard University and the edX platform

 ## Course Overview